Dangers of Aspartame Artificial Sweetener

-A number of these reactions are very serious and include seizures and even death.
+A number of these reactions are severe and include seizures and even death.
 Some of the 90 different documented symptoms listed in the report as being caused by this substance include:

 Aspartame is made up of three chemicals - aspartic acid, methanol, and phenylalanine.

-Professor of Neurosurgery at the Medical University of Mississippi, Dr. Russell L. Blaylock, published a book detailing the damages that are caused by consuming aspartic acid contained in aspartame.
+Professor of Neurosurgery at the Medical University of Mississippi, Dr. Russell L. Blaylock, published a book detailing the damages caused by consuming aspartic acid in aspartame.
 Dr. Blaylock used nearly 500 scientific references to demonstrate how excess free excitatory amino acids such as aspartic acid and glutamic acid in the food supply are causing serious and chronic neurological disorders and many other acute symptoms.